I love coffee, and I enjoy writing about it. As a former barista, I tested various coffee preparation methods and equipment.

 Why Creams and Gels Are the Best Options for Joint and Muscle Inflammation

-The steroidal anti-inflammatory are also dangerous, when abused.
-This leaves us with a few options: anti-inflammatory diet, anti-inflammatory supplements and topical anti-inflammatory.
-A controlled diet, and supplements are a good way to help for the joint inflammation, however it is not going to be sufficient.
-The creams, gels and ointments are the best.
-There is also cryotherapy, which is also called hydrotherapy, and is basically the use of ice on the problem site.
+The steroidal anti-inflammatory is also dangerous when abused.
+This leaves us with a few options: an anti-inflammatory diet, anti-inflammatory supplements, and topical anti-inflammatory.
+A controlled diet and supplements are a good way to help with joint inflammation, however, it is not going to be sufficient.
+The creams, gels, and ointments are the best.
+There is also cryotherapy, which is also called hydrotherapy and is basically the use of ice on the problem site.

 I personally used anti-inflammatory drugs very rarely, and only when other methods didn't work.
-The NSAID were the last resort to help other methods of reducing the inflammation.
+The NSAIDs were the last resort to help other methods of reducing the inflammation.

-Biofreeze was and it still is the favorite pain relief of massage therapists, chiropractors and physiotherapists.
+Biofreeze was and still is the favorite pain relief of massage therapists, chiropractors, and physiotherapists.
 It relieves pain very fast and it helps muscle healing by increasing the blood flow locally.
 Its natural ingredients formula is safe, yet extremely effective for muscle pain.
-It works on joints too providing a short term pain relief, however, for joints I prefer Penetrex.
-If your joint is healthy, but is just overused Biofreeze is probably the best option, but if you have a chronic problem, Penetrex might work better for you.
+It works on joints too providing short-term pain relief, however, for joints I prefer Penetrex.
+If your joint is healthy but is just overused Biofreeze is probably the best option, but if you have a chronic problem, Penetrex might work better for you.

 There are two types of creams discussed in this article, and I am prepared to be criticized for comparing apples to oranges, but it kind of makes sense because so many people do this comparison.
 One type of creams and gels are cooling agents, that work in a similar way to applying ice on the joint, and the other type contains substances that will stimulate the tissue healing.
 The first type will have an immediate effect, soothing pain and reducing inflammation, the second type will be effective on the long run, with minimal effects on a short term.